microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/beta/docs/Update-MgBetaDeviceManagementReusableSetting.md

 ```

 ### -HelpText
-Help text of the item
+Help text of the setting.
+Give more details of the setting.

 ```yaml
 Type: System.String